 Employ your groomsmen and bridesmaids.
 Tell them it’s not optional; they must dance.
 And if your crowd is particularly fossilized, then slap the groomsmen/bridesmaids with a recruiting quota: they must each personally drag two guests up to the dance floor.
 That guarantees an insta-crowd of 20ish people, which is all the critical mass you need to get the rest of your guests onboard.

 It’s the classic karaoke mistake: you think a song would be fun and then you realize that it’s looooooonnng and you’re up there, onstage, singing by yourself for what feels like six hours.
 If you’re using a slow song—again, not our recommendation—cap your dance at 150 seconds, then invite everyone up.
-Otherwise it’s uncomfortable, tedious, and feels like an afternoon makeout session that has no chance of leading to sex.
-What’s the point, right?
+Otherwise it’s uncomfortable, tedious, and feels like a first date gone bad.

 Whether you realize it or not, you are providing the wedding its character, energy, and overall ambiance.
 Your first dance is not your last dance.